MarkBiesheuvelCodeChallanges/sf-food-trucks/README.md

 - **[AWS Lambda](https://aws.amazon.com/lambda/)** & **[Amazon API Gateway](https://aws.amazon.com/api-gateway/)**: Provide API to retrieve data
 - **[Amazon S3](https://aws.amazon.com/s3/)**: Host static front-end (HTML/JavaScript)

-In hindsight however I am not sure using DynamoDB was the right choice.
+However in hindsight I am not sure whether DynamoDB was the right tool for the job.
-Looking back I should have spend more time researching what is possible with this NoSQL database compared to others.
+In future projects I will spend more time researching the possibilities and limitations of database engine to make a more informed decision.

 One of the difficulties I tried to solve was loading the markers within specific bounds.
 I wanted to avoid sending the whole data set when a user first loaded the map.